The Ranums' Panat Times

 The Four Charpentier siblings and their kin

-First of all, there is the oldest sister, Étiennette Charpentier, a maîtresse lingère.
+There is his oldest sister, Étiennette Charpentier, a maîtresse lingère.
 I have prepared a short presentation of her two wills which cast quite a bit of light on the Charpentier family as a whole.
+(It will eventually be re-published, post-crash, as a "Fugitive Piece.")

-There is Marie Charpentier, a nun at Port-Royal of Paris, about whom you can read in the article devoted to her.
+There is Marie Charpentier, a nun at Port-Royal of Paris.

-Next came Élisabeth Charpentier, who in 1662 married Jean Édouard, a dancing master and instrumentalist.
-You can read about the couple in a separate article devoted to this couple.
+Next there is Élisabeth Charpentier, who in 1662 married Jean Édouard, a dancing master and instrumentalist.
+You can read about the couple in a separate article.

 I have also accumulated bits and pieces about two of the Édouard children: Marie-Anne Édouard-Moreau-Mathas, and Jacques Édouard, bookseller and printer.